eyedeekay/zzzot-tracker-hack/README.md

 It's easy to run an open tracker using zzzot, but open trackers don't maintain a searchable index of the files people are sharing.
 This is a hack that will allow you to treat zzzot as both an open tracker **and** a searchable indexing tracker of files that you want to share.

+ - `setup.sh` will do all this automatically on linux.

 Step Zero: Install zzzot
 ------------------------